alexhunsley-notes/esolangs/Nullary.md

 ## Implementation Description

-Upon launch, Nullary takes note of the elapsed time since the epoch microseconds in microseconds (denoted T).
+Upon launch, Nullary takes note of the elapsed time since the epoch in microseconds (denoted T).

 Convert T into base 1 (unary).
 Execute this as input to the Unary or Progressive Unary esolangs.